MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 Debug a "UI Freeze"
 ===================

 When an application User Interface freezes and becomes unresponsive, in most cases, one of the following conditions applies:

 - An unrecoverable system failure occurred, like a HardFault, and the RTOS tasks are not scheduled anymore.
 - The RTOS task that runs the MicroEJ runtime is never given CPU time (suspended or blocked).
 - The RTOS task that runs the MicroEJ runtime is executing never-ending native code (infinite loop in native implementation for example).
 - A Java method is executing a long running operation in the MicroUI thread (also called Display Pump thread).
 - The application code is unable to receive or process user input events.

 This tutorial explains how to instrument the code in order to locate the issue when the UI freeze occurs.

+This tutorial assumes the freeze only occurs on the device.
+If the issue is reproducible on Simulator, using the debugger is probably the easiest way to find out the issue.

 Bottom-Up approach
 ------------------